 Results

 In this section, we compare several models of response errors and then repeat the analysis using the circular diffusion model in which we compare models of both response errors and RT.
 The purpose of the two sets of analyses was to ascertain whether the inferences we draw about intrusion processes are altered if the models are required to account for RT as well as accuracy.
 For both sets of models we investigate intrusion models of varying complexity.
-We compare pure guessing and pure intrusions models with a hybrid model that incorporates both intrusions and guessing, and then consider more sophisticated models in which the intrusion probabilities depend on the temporal, spatiotemporal similarity between items.
+We compare pure guessing and pure intrusions models with a hybrid model that incorporates both intrusions and guessing, and then consider more sophisticated models in which the intrusion probabilities depend on the temporal, spatiotemporal, or a combination of spatiotemporal and semantic and/or orthographic similarity between items.
 Prior these analyses, we assess whether recognition and source judgments vary with sequential versus simultaneous item presentation.

 Data Exclusion